Enable or disable security defaults

 When security defaults are enabled, your organization's email must be set up in clients that support modern authentication and don't use IMAP, SMTP, or POP mail protocols.
 For example, Office 2016 and newer and the Mail app for Mac are supported clients.

 - Sign in to the Azure portal.
 Use your Microsoft 365 email address and password (your GoDaddy username and password won't work here).
+If you don't have access to your sign-in method, first reset your MFA.

 - Search for Azure Active Directory.